+Having positive reviews about your law firm online is helpful.
 Studies show that 85 percent of individuals trust online reviews as much as recommendations from their friends and family.
-And the presence of positive reviews leads almost three-in-four consumers to trust a business more than if it had no reviews or featured primarily negative ones.
+And the presence of positive reviews leads almost three-in-four consumers to trust a business more than if it had no reviews or featured primarily negative reviews.

 One anecdotal test of the top twenty personal injury attorney listings in a major city by that expert revealed that eight of them, or forty percent, featured fake reviews.
 Additionally, another volunteer review hawk uncovered a fake profile used to provide reviews for 23 separate law firms in 22 different states across the U.S. at one point, further bolstering that claim.